jararzaidi/The-Suicide-Crisis-in-Data/README.md

     -Dataset from Kaggle.com in Excel Format(.xlsx), must be converted to Excel format inorder to be used for Tableau Public Data Visualization Software

+Suicide In Numbers.PDF
+    - Used Data Tableau Public Software to create a Data Visulaization of the Topics discussed from the Python Notebook